 Ho-No-Hana Sanpogyo targeted desperate people – often housewives with sick husbands and children who were searching for any possible cure to save their loved ones.
-These needy people would sacrifice their life savings in exchange for the promise that their suffering would end.

 Hello, my name is Josh Schell host of the let's start a cold podcast, the only podcast be rated, reviewed and subscribed to by Homeland Security on iTunes.
 That's not quite true.
 But if you want to check us out on iTunes and give us a rating and review, in hopes that someday Homeland Security will not be able to ignore us.
 Now that we have that out of the way, let me introduce to you my two fantastic guests.
 My first guest is a close friend of mine and host of a couple bots podcast, Greg Doiron.
 Greg, how are you doing?
 And maybe tell our audience a little bit about your podcast?